 Jesus Christ (0AD – 33 AD) Jesus stuck to the truth of his message, despite the consequences.
 On many occasions, he had the opportunity to escape or change his message.
 But, he felt the right thing to do was to suffer outer humiliation and pain in order to leave a legacy of spiritual truth.

 Buddha.
-(563 BC - 485 BC) Siddhartha was a great prince of an Indian kingdom.
-He had the courage to forsake all worldly luxuries to try and illumine his self.
-Through his own meditation he challenged his own inner demons and attained final illumination.
+(563 BC – 485 BC) Siddhartha was a great prince of an Indian kingdom.
+He had the courage to forsake all worldly luxuries to try and seek his own enlightenment.
+Through practising austerities and meditation he challenged his own inner demons and attained final illumination or ‘nirvana’.

 Galileo Galilei - Galileo was willing to challenge the orthodoxy of the church through his own scientific discoveries.
 This commitment to truth and science came despite personal threats to his well-being.